 Viewing Posts by Michael Richardson

-The Disciplined Agile Toolkit is a tremendous resource to be used in every Lean-Agile adoption / transformation effort, from team-level to enterprise-level.
-The Disciplined Agile Toolkit, now with more clarity on choosing your way of working (WoW), offers new and established teams an opportunity to evolve further through consideration of their context and the many goals, factors, and options available to them.
+The Disciplined Agile (DA) Tool kit is a tremendous resource to be used in every Lean-Agile adoption / transformation effort, from team-level to enterprise-level.
+The DA Tool kit, now with more clarity on choosing your way of working (WoW), offers new and established teams an opportunity to evolve further through consideration of their context and the many goals, factors, and options available to them.

 There are many scaling factors to consider as an enterprise seeks Agility at Scale.
-Additionally, the Disciplined Agile (DA) Toolkit provides straightforward guidance for scaling into Disciplined DevOps and then into Disciplined Agile IT.
+Additionally, the DA tool kit provides straightforward guidance for scaling into Disciplined DevOps and then into value streams.
 Finally, the toolkit provides guidance for a Disciplined Agile Enterprise.
 It is here that I want to focus on Principle 6, Optimize Flow.

 The challenge, as stated by the principle to Optimize Flow, is how to ensure collaborating teams do so in such a way as to effectively implement our organization’s value streams?
 And, how do we optimize our overall workflow?

 I’ll take the liberty here to rephrase and combine the two questions.
 How do we organize long-standing teams to support the delivery of value for the enterprise in a way that allows for ongoing optimization experiments (as in Lean Change)?

 To ‘implement’ the organization’s value streams for delivery of solutions, we must first identify and visualize the operational value stream of the enterprise and then determine the nature of the solution being delivered.